royaltm/node-ip2location/README.md

     location.mode == "shared"
 ```

-Each consecutive call to `new Location(dbname, "shared")` will try to re-open
+Every other process calling `new Location(dbname, "shared")` will try to re-open
 existing shared memory.

 The default name used for the shared memory is "/IP2location_Shm".